Achievable logoAchievable logo

 Claim Settlement

-Losses are settled according to the loss or valuation provisions listed in a policy.
-P&C policies provide coverage “up to specified limits” stated in the policy.
+Losses are settled according to the loss or valuation provisions listed in the policy.
+Property and Casualty (P&C) policies provide coverage “up to specified limits” stated in the policy.
 For example, if a home is insured for $300,000, the insurer’s limit of liability for loss to the home resulting from a covered peril is $300,000.
-“Limits of liability” may also be referred to as coverage limits, stated limits, coverage amounts, policy limits or indemnity limits.

 • Market Value is the price a willing buyer would pay and a willing seller would accept in the open market.
 It may be higher or lower than ACV and is rarely used in standard policies.